Dry quicksand

 Dry quicksand is loose sand whose bulk density is reduced by blowing air through it and which yields easily to weight or pressure.
 It acts similarly to normal quicksand, but it does not contain any water and does not operate on the same principle.
-Dry quicksand is an example of a granular material.
+Dry quicksand can also be a resulting phenomenon of contractive dilatancy.

 Historically, the existence of dry quicksand was doubted, and the reports of humans and complete caravans being lost in dry quicksand were considered to be folklore.
 In 2004, it was created in the laboratory, but it is still not clear what its actual prevalence in nature is.

 Scientific research

 Writing in Nature, physicist Detlef Lohse and coworkers of University of Twente in Enschede, Netherlands allowed air to flow through very fine sand (typical grain diameter was about 40 micrometers) in a container with a perforated base.
 They then turned the air stream off before the start of the experiment and allowed the sand to settle: the packing fraction of this sand was only 41% (compared to 55–60% for untreated sand).

 Lohse found that a weighted table tennis ball (radius 2 cm, mass 133 g), when released from just above the surface of the sand, would sink to about five diameters.
 Lohse also observed a "straight jet of sand [shooting] violently into the air after about 100 ms".
 Objects are known to make a splash when they hit sand, but this type of jet had never been described before.